HISPlayer/UnityAndroid-SDK/setup-guide.md

 ## Setup HISPlayer Manager

-Create a new script which will inherit from **HisPlayerManager**  It is necessary to add the **'using HisPlayerAPI;'** dependancy.
+Create a new script which will inherit from **HisPlayerManager**.
+It is necessary to add the **'using HisPlayerAPI;'** dependancy.
 Then, add this component to a new game object (recommended to be empty).

-Call the ‘SetUpPlayer()’ function in order to initialize the stream environment internally.
+Call the ‘**SetUpPlayer()**’ function in order to initialize the stream environment internally.
 This function can be called whenever it’s needed.
 For example, using the Awake function:

 ```C#